-It’s also very apparent that bartenders take their cocktail making VERY seriously, which is also evident from the documentary.
+It’s also very apparent that bartenders (or mixologists) take their cocktail making VERY seriously, which is also evident from the documentary.
 The look of concentration and attention to detail is worth the price of the drinks.
 Everything about this place exudes roaring 20’s charm from the ambiance and cocktail glasses to the staff uniforms.

 Arrive early to avoid the crowds and dress to impress considering the one obstacle (the bouncer) can keep you from entering.